 Circumstantial evidence, on the other hand, relies on an inference to combine the evidence to a conclusion.
 In most cases, employees must rely on circumstantial evidence to create a premise of discrimination.

-Under both State and Federal Law, it is unlawful for your employer to subject you to unfavorable employment behavior or actions because of your race or ethnicity.
+Under both State and Federal Law, it is unlawful for your employer to subject you to unfavorable employment behavior or actions because of your race or country of origin.
 Furthermore, if your employer has created a hostile, abusive or daunting work environment, the law will help protect you against this or any other type of racial discrimination and harassment.